hughperkins/coriander/README.md

 ## Test

+The tests will compile the OpenCL code, and run it on the GPU, testing the returned results

 To run tests, you will need:
 - python 3.5
 - an OpenCL enabled GPU, with an OpenCL-enabled driver installed